 The Clipper card vendor charges SFMTA transaction fees every time a Clipper card is tagged on Muni vehicles and at station fare gates including tags by FMFY program participants, even though they are not technically paying a fare but, rather, verifying their "proof of payment", as required for all passengers.
-The vendor fees are not based on a set rate but fluctuate as they are weighted based on SFMTA's proportional share of Clipper card tags and revenue across all participating Bay Area transportation systems each month.
+The vendor fees are not based on a set rate but fluctuate as they are weighted based on SFMTA's proportional share of Clipper card tags and revenue across all participating Bay Area transportation systems each month.3

-The Clipper card vendor charged SFMTA fees based on 1,857,128 FMFY Clipper card tags made by 20,537 program participants between March and June 2013.
-The Budget and Legislative Analyst estimates that the incremental Clipper card contract costs associated with FMFY will be \$218,510 annually, assuming a ten percent increase in the number of FMFY participants and that all participants will ride Muni the average number of times that active participants used the system between March and May 2013.
-However, Clipper card contract costs could be even greater if: 1) Clipper cards are issued to new program participants such as qualified participants who have so far not enrolled in the program and for 18 year olds if the program is extended to them, as discussed further below, and 2) registered participants increase their use of Muni.
-Further, SFMTA noted that Clipper card costs are subject to up to a three percent per year price increase per the Clipper card contract.
+The Clipper card vendor charged SFMTA fees based on 1,857,128 FMFY Clipper card tags made by 20,537 program participants4 between March and June 2013.
+The Budget and Legislative Analyst estimates that the incremental Clipper card contract costs associated with FMFY will be \$218,510 annually, assuming a ten percent increase in the number of FMFY participants and that all participants will ride Muni the average number of times that active participants used the system between March and May 2013.5 However, Clipper card contract costs could be even greater if: 1) Clipper cards are issued to new program participants such as qualified participants who have so far not enrolled in the program and for 18 year olds if the program is extended to them, as discussed further below, and 2) registered participants increase their use of Muni.
+Further, SFMTA noted that Clipper card contract.